Well, this is ANBERNIC’s shot at dethroning their own metal brother and taking on the Retroid Pocket 2.

-So, ANBERNIC only had one choice.
-To add the newer RK3326 chip instead of the previous JZ4770 in order for it to power N64, Dreamcast and even PSP games.
+ANBERNIC only had one choice; to add the newer RK3326 chip instead of the previous JZ4770 in order for it to attempt N64, Dreamcast and even PSP games.

 - 3.5″ IPS Display (320 x 480)

 The RG351P has a slightly different aesthetic to its brothers and has gone down the Gameboy Advance clone route with a purple edition, which we really dig.

 The biggest changes are the shape of the handheld.
 ANBERNIC have removed the big chin, added a smaller logo and a smaller bezel, allowing them to make the handheld slightly smaller and more portable.

 On the left you have the DPAD, select button, and an analogue stick that yes, has L3 capabilities.
 In the middle, there’s a stunning 3.5” IPS display with a resolution of 320 x 480.